-a

-Table 4.2 - Data management sarvicas of tha Computing Platform
+Table 4.2 Data management anniana of the Computing Diatform Table 4.2 - Data management services of the Computing Platform

-Table H.Z - Data management

 Туре Description EGI DataHub High-performance data management solution that offers unified data access across multiple types of underlying storage, allowing users to share, collaborate and perform computations on the stored data easily.
 It serves as well as Open Data repository with OAI-PMH interface and PID/OID minting and metadata indexing service.
 EGI Rucio Service tailored to medium/big scientific collaborations with the functionality to organise, manage, and access their data at scale.
-The data can be distributed across heterogeneous data centers at widely distributed locations.
+The data can be distributed across heterogeneous data centres at widely distributed locations.